pdp11gy/SoC-HPS-based-MFM-disk-emulator/README.md

 =index frequency of the disk is detected automatically.
 Maybe someone can get data from another
 disk and edit a corresponding disk file.
 16 (0 to F) disk files can be used.
 Furthermore, it is planned to bring both interfaces together like in the overview.pdf dokument.
+A full, ready for use configured SD-card-image for the DE10-Nano Board is also available.
 Details will be published on my homepage, www.pdp11gy.com